 --Samuel Dash

-Many of the historical images used in the site graphics are also being enlarged and installed on the ground floor of the west side of City Hall where visitors to the site will have access to public restrooms.
+Many of the historical images used in the site graphics have been enlarged and are displayed on the ground floor of the west side of City Hall where visitors to the site will have access to public restrooms.